-Providing lifesaving technology to cardiac surgery teams around the world
+Providing lifesaving technologies to cardiac surgery teams around the world

-Terumo Cardiovascular Group manufactures and sells medical devices for cardiac and vascular surgery with an emphasis on cardiopulmonary bypass and intra-operative monitoring.
+The Cardiovascular Division (Terumo Cardiovascular) manufactures and sells medical devices for cardiac and vascular surgery with an emphasis on cardiopulmonary bypass and intra-operative monitoring.

 A variety of Terumo products are used in cardiovascular surgery settings globally: